aws-games/cloud-game-development-toolkit/modules/README.md

 #### 4. Third Party Software

-The modules contained in the **Toolkit** are designed to simplify infrastructure deployments of common game development workload.
+The modules contained in the **CGD Toolkit** are designed to simplify infrastructure deployments of common game development workload.
 Naturally, modules may deploy third party applications - in these situations we require that deployments depend on existing licenses and distribution channels.

-If your module relies on a container or image that is not distributed through the **Toolkit** we require a disclaimer and the usage of end-user credentials passed as a variable to the module. *This repository is not to be used to redistribute software that may be subject to licensing or contractual agreements*.
+If your module relies on a container or image that is not distributed through the **CGD Toolkit** we require a disclaimer and the usage of end-user credentials passed as a variable to the module. *This repository is not to be used to redistribute software that may be subject to licensing or contractual agreements*.

 If your module relies on a custom Amazon Machine Image (AMI) or container we ask that you provide a Packer template or Dockerfile in the [assets](../assets/README.md) directory and include instructions to create the image prior to infrastructure deployment.